Allan Domb: Political career

 Nutter was term-limited, so the office of mayor would be open in the 2015 election.
 Domb, a registered independent, was said to be "testing the waters" as a possibly independent or Republican candidate for mayor.
 Instead, in May of that year, Domb announced he would run as a Democrat for one of the city's seven at-large council seats.
 Pledging some of his vast personal wealth to the cause, Domb described his goals in office: "We will talk about collecting taxes from out-of-state landlords and using that money to fund our schools.
 New job training programs.
 And partnering with our universities to mentor our children."

 In the primary election that month, Domb placed third, winning one of the five Democratic nominations.
 In the general election in the majority-Democratic city, Domb again placed third, earning a seat on the council.
 In office, Domb continued to search for solution to the city's large number of tax-delinquent properties.

-Domb resigned from City Council on August 15, 2022, as prelude to an expected run for mayor in 2023.
+Domb resigned from the City Council on August 15, 2022, as prelude to an expected run for mayor in 2023.
 On November 15, 2022, he declared his candidacy for the Mayoral race.
+He was eliminated in the primary.